fossas/fossa-cli/docs/references/subcommands/container.md

 - rpm
 - alpine

-> Performing `fossa container analyze <IMAGE> --only-system-deps` will match scanner behaviour that of
+> Performing `fossa container analyze <IMAGE> --only-system-deps` will match the behavior of
-> previous FOSSA container scanner (same as all CLI prior to v3.5.0)
+> the previous FOSSA CLI container scanner (same as all CLI prior to v3.5.0)

 You can refer to [scanner](./container/scanner.md) documentation, to learn more about how FOSSA CLI performs scan on a container image.